The Mining and Exploration News in Mexico; Highlights on the Third Week of February 2026

 Content like what you have just read can be seen at https://gambusinoprospector.com/ and at LinkedIn’s Mexico Mineral Exploration Group.

-On the picture below, a normal fault in an outcrop of the Upper Volcanic Supergroup of extensive silicic ignimbrites in Chihuahua, Mexico.
+On the picture below, near-surface oxidized copper mineralization (malachite) in an IOCG system in Sonora, Mexico.
 Photo taken by Miguel A Heredia.

-The Mining and Exploration News in Mexico: Highlights on the First Week of November, 2025
+The Mining and Exploration News in Mexico: Highlights on the Fifth Week of January, 2026

 By Miguel A Heredia